opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates in the selected column a layer with a checkerboard defined by two Colors, and a grid Size.

-.. note:: The grid size can also be set by using a square gadget with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The grid size can also be set by using a square gadget with a handle in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

 .. _color_card: